 Other considerations.

 ESCO's are not the most profitable way to make progress against our energy conservation goals.
 The professional staff at F&S and some among the academic departments can easily identify the same energy savings measures any ESCO will propose.
 If we were to undertake those improvements/modifications/corrections/maintenance with either in-house forces or though a bid process, the university would not have to share the resulting savings with an ESCO.
 However, the campus has not developed a funding mechanism to capitalize this work.
 Hence the need for ESCO's.
+Other financial mechanisms to be explored include bonds and low-interest green loans provided by the Illinois Treasurer’s office.

 We need to set aside materials coming through the transfer station but which are not on university inventory and are still useable, to allow casual shopping by university departments for reuse.